mathmaster13/wakalito-android/README.md

 ## Compatibility
 Every sequence in wakalito-ios, every sequence in jan Lepeka's implementation except certain UCSUR-specific punctuation, every glyph in lipu su, yupekosi, and extra punctuation.
 Some glyphs may have added alternate sequences from me.

-## Known Issues (will be fixed soon!)
+## Known Possible Issues
-- On rare occasions the input method may need to be clicked again to load the keyboard.
-For me, this happens on Unified Search with Amazon Fire, but no other app, so it could be something with that app.
-It did not happen before the "broken" commit.
-- Theoretically, the keyboard can crash if the editor takes way too long to get the text around the cursor.
-This should not happen, but if it does, let me know.

-## Unimplemented Features
-- The app itself is almost finished but not just yet.
-- App icons are intentionally not added until the app is done.
+The keyboard is stable as far as I have tested, but it is theoretically possible for the keyboard to crash.
+It is also possible that you may need to click a text box twice for the keyboard to load.
+These did not happen in recent builds, but happened in older ones, so let me know if they come back.

 ## Credits